-There are many words that categorize the beings who are able to readily move between the worlds: fae folk, faeries, fairies, the good folk, Daoine Sidhe (said “DEE-neh shee” or “DAY-nah shee”), and more.
+Especially in the British Isles, there are many words for beings who are able to readily move between the worlds: fae folk, faeries, fairies, the good folk, Daoine Sidhe (said “DEE-neh shee” or “DAY-nah shee”), and more.

 (In parts of Ireland, some of those words also specifically refer to one kind of “faerie.”)

 People can call them all “fae” or “faeries,” and it’s sort of like saying “humans.”

 If someone takes it a step further and insists that the fae folk are interchangeable, they’re mistaken.